Associate Professor of Russian

 Language Program Director of Russian

 Ph.D.
 2016, University of Wisconsin-Madison

-Professor Miller received her Ph.D. in Russian Literature from UW-Madison in June 2016.
-She currently has two articles under review and is preparing a monograph on science and sexuality in the fiction of Anton Chekhov.
-Miller’s research and teaching interests include science and medicine in literature, science fiction in Russia and Eastern Europe, gender and sexuality studies, Second Language Acquisition, and all levels of Russian language.
-At Notre Dame Professor Miller teaches Beginning and Intermediate Russian, as well as a College Seminar on Putin vs. the West.
+Dr. Miller’s research focuses on the intersections between science and art in Russian literature and culture in the late 19th through the 20th centuries.
+She is currently preparing a monograph on science and sexuality in the fiction of Anton Chekhov.
+Professor Miller’s other research and teaching interests include the medical humanities, science fiction in Russia and Eastern Europe, gender studies, Second Language Acquisition, and all levels of Russian language.

 Office: 318 O'Shaughnessy | Phone: (574) 631-5572 | Email